-The CRA 2003 having been in existence for over a decade, why does child marriage persist endlessly in Nigeria?
+The CRA (2003) having been in existence for over a decade, why does child marriage persist endlessly in Nigeria?
 Two seemingly insignificant loopholes in the Constitution of the Federal Republic of Nigeria (CFRN) 1999 are fingered as the legal obstacles against the eradication of child marriage.
-The first is Section 29(4), while the other is Item 61, Part 1 of the Second Schedule to the Constitution.
-Now, Section 29(1) permits a citizen of Nigeria of full age who wishes to renounce his citizenship to make a declaration in the prescribed manner.
-Section 29(4) states that "For the purposes of subsection (1) of this section: (a) 'Full age' means the age of eighteen years and above; and (b) Any woman who is married shall be deemed to be of full age" (Federal Republic of Nigeria, 1999, Chapter III).
+The first is section 29(4), while the other is Item 61, Part 1 of the second schedule to the Constitution.
+Now, section 29(1) permits a citizen of Nigeria of full age who wishes to renounce his citizenship to make a declaration in the prescribed manner.
+Section 29(4) states that:

+For the purposes of subsection (1) of this section-

+- (a) 'full age' means the age of eighteen years and above; - (b) any woman who is married shall be deemed to be of full age.